-Antique aneroid barometer having 4½” silvered and engraved dial, the upper part with semi-circular barometric scale calibrated in inches of mercury with a range from 28–31” divided to 1/20th and bordered by standard meteorological terms, to the centre the annotation “Aneroid Barometer,” the lower part with semi-circular thermometer, the register marked “Fahrenheit’s Thermometer” with a range from 0–130 degrees.
+Antique aneroid barometer having 4½” silvered and engraved dial, the upper part with semi-circular barometric scale calibrated in inches of mercury with a range from 28–31” divided to 1/20th and bordered by standard meteorological terms, to the centre the annotation “Aneroid Barometer,” the lower part with semi-circular thermometer, the register marked “Fahrenheit’s Thermometer” with a range from 0–130 degrees, serial no. “352” engraved below.
 Blued steel pointer, gilt brass tell tale.
 Flat glass with gilt reflector ring and Dent style herringbone pattern bezel.
 All contained within a spun brass case, the verso with calibration port set at 7 o’clock.
 Case extension and suspension ring.

 The capsule of the very early copper type, the top pivot plate of finely-cast iron bearing upon a coil spring.
 The chassis retained within the case with square brass nuts.